Chollacott House recently held a coffee morning for a good cause! To raise funds for MacMillan Cancer support. They managedRead More...

 - Post Surgery Recovery, Reablement and Rehabilitation

 We provide 24 hour registered nursing care with a dedicated team of professional nurses and carers, experienced in the provision of quality, person-centred care.
-Our residents are adults with acquired illness such as Huntington’s Disease, Parkinson’s Disease, Brain Injuries, Epilepsy, Diabetes and other complicated physical and neurological conditions.
+Our residents are adults with acquired illness such as Huntington’s Disease, Parkinson’s Disease, Epilepsy, Diabetes and other complicated physical and neurological conditions.

 We have access to a multi-disciplinary team of physiotherapists, occupational therapists, speech and language therapists, dieticians and nutritionists.
-We can also provide many holistic and therapeutic treatments.

 Our professionally adapted mini-bus allows our residents to also enjoy many external therapies trips and outings.